DiSiqueira/csgo-config/README.md

 `~/.steam/steam/SteamApps/common/Counter-Strike\ Global\ Offensive/csgo/cfg/`

-After that simply open your autoexec.cfg and write `exec ludo237\bootstrap` and everything will be loaded when you start the game, the console will give you feedbacks about the loading status of the configurations
+Once it's done, just open steam, and set the launchoptions provided, everything will be loaded when you start the game, the console will give you feedbacks about the loading status of the configuration.

 ## Multiple CrossAir